AdobeDocs/places.pt-BR/help/places-ext-aep-sdks/places-extension/places-api-reference.md

 ### Limpar (Android)

-Limpa os dados do cliente para Locais em estado compartilhado, armazenamento local e na memória.
+Limpa os dados do lado do cliente para a extensão Locais no estado compartilhado, no armazenamento local e na memória.

 **Sintaxe**